-For information on The Vancouver Academy of Music program, contact the registrar of The Vancouver Academy of Music at: 1270 Chestnut Street, Vancouver, BC V6J 4R9 604.734.2301 For information on The Glenn Gould School of the Royal Conservatory of Music program, contact the registrar of The Glenn Gould School at:

-The Royal Conservatory of Music www.rcmusic.ca 416.408.2824 1.800.462.3815 (toll-free in Canada or the US) Degree Requirements Enrolment in The Vancouver Academy of Music program or the completion of The Royal Conservatory of Music Performance Diploma program and completion of additional credit, with a grade point average (GPA) of 2.0.
+For information on The Vancouver Academy of Music program, contact the registrar of The Vancouver Academy of Music at: 1270 Chestnut Street, Vancouver, BC V6J 4R9 604.734.2301 For information on The Glenn Gould School of the Royal Conservatory of Music program, contact the registrar of The Glenn Gould School at: The Royal Conservatory of Music www.rcmusic.ca 416.408.2824 1.800.462.3815 (toll-free in Canada or the US) Degree Requirements Enrolment in The Vancouver Academy of Music program or the completion of The Royal Conservatory of Music Performance Diploma program and completion of additional credit, with a grade point average (GPA) of 2.0.
 The number of credits required for the degree varies according to the program offered at The Vancouver Academy of Music or The Glenn Gould School of The Royal Conservatory of Music.
-Specific categories of degree requirements are as follows: General Education Requirements (21 credits) (May be met with lower- or upper-level university courses; refer to page 91 for disciplines) 6 credits in English (university-level composition and literature).
-Technical and business writing courses do not meet this requirement 6 credits in humanities (excludes English and music history) 3 credits in mathematics (including statistics) and/or science 6 credits in social science Music History and Theory Requirements (number of credits varies) Contact a TRU-OL program advisor or program staff at The Vancouver Academy of Music or The Glenn Gould School of The Royal Conservatory of Music for specific requirements.
+Specific categories of degree requirements are as follows: General Education Requirements (21 credits) (May be met with lower- or upper-level university courses; refer to page 102 for disciplines) 6 credits in English (university-level composition and literature).
+Technical and business writing courses do not meet this requirement.
+6 credits in humanities (excludes English and music history) 3 credits in mathematics (including statistics) and/or science 6 credits in social science Music History and Theory Requirements (number of credits varies) Contact a TRU-OL program advisor or program staff at The Vancouver Academy of Music or The Glenn Gould School of The Royal Conservatory of Music for specific requirements.
 Music Performance Requirements (number of credits varies) Contact a TRU-OL program advisor or program staff at The Vancouver Academy of Music or The Glenn Gould School of The Royal Conservatory of Music for specific requirements.
 The requirements only for the Major in Vocal Performance include language coursework.
 Contact a TRU-OL program advisor or program staff at The Vancouver Academy of Music or The Glenn Gould School of The Royal Conservatory of Music for specific requirements.
-Note Degree requirements may be met with credits earned by prior learning assessment and recognition (PLAR).
-Refer to pages 10 and 25-27 for more information.
-Arts Post-Baccalaureate Certificate in Liberal Arts • Program is available to applicants residing in Canada or outside Canada.
-This post-baccalaureate program provides students with the opportunity to concentrate their study in one arts and science discipline or to select two or three discipline areas.
-Chosen disciplines could be the humanities, the sciences, the social sciences and related interdisciplinary fields (see page 91 for specific disciplines).
-Students may focus on current discipline-specific topics, problems and/ or controversies and engage in online seminarbased debate.
-A Directed Studies course that allows students to pursue a research project in a topic of special interest is included.
-Admission Requirements Completion of a recognized bachelor's degree in any field of study, with a minimum grade point average (GPA) of 2.0.
-Residency Requirements Minimum of 15 TRU credits.
+Note: Degree requirements may be met with credits earned by prior learning assessment and recognition (PLAR).
+Refer to pages 11 and 27-29 for more information.